Pairwise Structure Alignment

 |TM-align||Sequence-independent protein structure comparison TM-align is sensitive to global topology (Zhang and Skolnick, 2005).
 It uses dynamic programming iterations to generate sequence-independent residue-to-residue alignments between template and model structures.|

 |Smith-Waterman 3D||Smith and Waterman's 1981 algorithm aligns similar sequence segments using Blosum65 scoring matrix.
 The Smith-Waterman 3D is based on this algorithm and aligns two structures based on the sequence alignment.
 Note that this method works well for structures with significant sequence similarity and is faster than the structure-based methods.
 However, any errors in locating gaps, or a small number of badly aligned residues can lead to high RMSD in the resulting superposition.|

-Following structure alignment the superposed structures are visualized in 3D using the interactive molecule viewer Mol*.
-The sequence alignment that results from a selected structure alignment is shown in a box next to the Mol* widget.
+Superposed structures are shown in 3D using the interactive molecular visualization tool, Mol*.
+The sequence alignment that results from structure alignment is shown above the Mol* viewer.
 Pairs of residues that are structurally equivalent are colored orange (the first structure) or blue (the second structure).
-Using the pairwise structure alignment of hemoglobin (PDB ID 4HHB, chain A) and neuroglobin (PDB ID 1OJ6, chain A) the alignment results are explained below.

 |The structure alignment results display: sequence alignment and superposed 3D structures|

 The structure alignment methods report different scores to assess the quality of the alignment.
 Each score has its particular properties that may be of interest in specific cases: